ScottLaing/ai-comparer/README.md

 <h2>ai-comparer</h2>

-a side project to compare ai generation results (gemini, chatgpt) in a web app early stages, under construction/wip, check back soon
+a side project to compare ai generation results (gemini, chatgpt) in a web app

+very early stages, under construction/wip, check back soon

 <h3>Misc Setup Steps</h3>

 <h4>build and run locally</h4>

-(install nodejs if not installed) install node via web download if on windows, or on mac or linux as per those environments
+(install nodejs if not installed) <br/>
+install node via web download if on windows, or on mac or linux as per those environments

 (install yarn if not installed)